Death was at my door

 My near-fatal suicide attempt story began on October 23, 2003 when I overdosed on enough pills to kill an elephant only to survive by a miracle that was God's intervention.
 Was I brain dead before or after I overdosed on pills?
 Before I took my overdose of prescription drugs I asked God for forgiveness and help.
 I knew that committing suicide was not only a sin but it was wrong.
 I could have been created as a rock or tree but to be born as a human was the greatest gift by God.

-I was predestined to have a near death suicide attempt so I would care about suicide.
+I was predestined to have a near death experience from my suicide attempt so I would care about suicide.
 God knew I would write "Never Surrender your Soul."

 Nearly everyone at sometime in their life thinks about suicide.
 Some of the reasons why I attempted suicide included depression, unemployment, eviction and social pressures.
 A psychologist once told me that I had enough reasons but not to try it again.
 After a near-fatal suicide attempt, it is unlikely a person will ever try to attempt suicide again.